-Gradually add milk; cook, stirring constantly until mixture thickens and begins to bubble.
+Gradually add the milk; cook, stirring constantly with a whisk until the mixture thickens and begins to bubble.
 Set aside.

-Wash asparagus, trim woody ends, and cut the spears into 1/2-inch pieces.
+Wash the asparagus, trim away the woody ends, and cut the spears into 1/2-inch pieces.

 Cook the asparagus in a small amount of boiling water until tender, for about 5 minutes.

-Add enough boiling water to cooking liquid to make 1 cup; add white sauce and pureed asparagus.
+Add enough boiling water to the cooking liquid to make 1 cup; add the white sauce and pureed asparagus.

-Heat thoroughly; season to taste with salt and pepper.
+Heat thoroughly; season the soup to taste with salt and pepper.

-Top with the reserved asparagus tips and serve.
+Top the soup with the reserved asparagus tips and serve.

 Refrigerate any leftover soup in an airtight container for up to four days.
 You can also freeze portions of the soup for up to three months.